CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block OPS.1.1.3 Patch and Change Management.md

 ** planning and conception **

 Patch and change management should control and control all hardware and software changes and their configurations.
-To record and evaluate all changes, all IT systems recorded within the patch and change management system should be subordinated to this (see OPS.1.1.3.M2 * Definition of Responsibilities for Change Management *).
+To record and evaluate all changes, all IT systems recorded in the patch and change management system should be subordinate to this (see OPS.1.1.3.M2 * Definition of Responsibilities for Change Management *).
 Changes to the configuration and the state of the systems are therefore only possible via change management.
 This requires the management of the institution to delegate the appropriate responsibility.
-The organizational implementation of patch and change management represents a cross-sectional function by different departments of an institution.
+The organizational implementation of patch and change management represents a cross-sectional function by various departments of an institution.
 In particular, the IT operation, information security management and the specialist departments must be involved.

 A single change process begins with a change request.
 This should first be recorded and controlled by the change manager.
 Relevance, urgency, planned execution (deadline, process) and possible risks and problems should be compiled and recorded for this change (see OPS.1.1.3.M4 * Change Management Process Planning * and OPS.1.1.3.M5 * Dealing with Change Requests) *).